Chloroclystis costicavata

 Chloroclystis costicavata is a species of moth in the family Geometridae.
 It is found on Mauritius and Réunion.

 The wingspan of this moth is approx. 12–15 mm.

-The edge of the forewings of the males have an convexed shape that makes it easy to distinguish them from the females.
+The edge of the forewings of the males have a convexed shape that makes it easy to distinguish them from the females.

 Their larvae feed on the flowers of Lantana camara (Verbenaceae).